All Episodes

 What's going on in that clip?

-Well, look, you guys somebody trying to, you know, they think they have the right to protest in Tifa and turn that protest into criminal activity, damaging federal property, assaulting federal agents, but they don't want journalism anywhere around because journalism is going to tell the truth.
+Well, look, you got somebody trying to, you know, they think they have the right to protest Antifa and turn that protest into criminal activity, damaging federal property, assaulting federal agents.

 You know, they want to play the victims.

-They're the bad guys, and the bad guys are actually the victims.
+They're the bad guys and the bad guys are actually the victims.

 You got to completely turn around.

-Ice are bad guys.
+Ice the bad guys.

 They don't want that.